 Here is an article we wrote about Rich Benoits EV hot rod (click here), and he used a manual 3-speed transmission.
 The trans was dirt cheap from the salvage yards, but as he expected, he ended up only using two of the three gears.
 The first gear could easily provide smoky burnouts, but…for the fastest acceleration, he would start in 2nd gear rather than lose time by needing to shift twice instead of just once.

 In fact, the 2020 AWD electric Porsche Taycan uses a 2-speed automatic transmission on the rear axle.
-So…somebody thinks there are still situations where the expense, bulk, and complexity of using two gears is worthwhile.
+So…somebody out there thinks there are still situations where the expense, bulk, and complexity of using two gears is worthwhile.
+Click on the short video below to see how the GB200 system performs…

 Alex is the owner and chief designer for Denzel ebikes.
 Back in 2017, I had the pleasure of having an text-chat with him, in order to find out more information.
 He grew up in the beautiful region around the city of Kislovodsk, near the southern border of Russia, between the Black sea and the Caspian sea, and on the north slope of the Caucasus mountains.
 Once he got into designing and selling electric bikes, he moved to where the action was, in China.